antonkuz/antonkuz.github.io/_posts/2017-05-12-finalreport.markdown

 3. Make an adjacency matrix and move the graph data.
 4. Convert adjacency matrix to distance matrix by counting mutual friends and giving a normalized distance from 0 to 1.
 5. Store the graph in text file by listing all edges.
-One compication we ran into was the fact that you can't see connections of friends' friends', due to Facebook privacy restrictions.
+One compication we ran into was the fact that it's not possible to see connections of friends' friends' due to Facebook privacy restrictions.
 So most of the graph is represented like directed but at the edges (sides) of the network, the graph ends up being represented as undirected.
-So you can't mine further than depth=2 with Facebook API.
+So it's not possible to mine further than depth=2 with Facebook API.
 Graphs we are able to get contain around 1000 vertices, so we left them for the application part, not speedup testing.

 ## Results
 **Floyd-Warshall + MPI**. ~~~~INSERT HERE~~~~